How We Practice Communion

 We believe that all people of faith are invited to join Christ at Christ’s table for the sacrament of Communion.
 Just as many grains of wheat are gathered to make one loaf of bread and many grapes are gathered to make one cup of wine, we, the many people of God, are made one in the body of Christ, the church.

-When we worship virtually, we invite you to bring bread and wine – whether orange juice or Merlot, a slice of whole-grain bread or a gluten-free cracker – to Zoom worship.
+Communion connects us in Christ whether we are online or on-campus.
+If you are worshiping virtually, we invite you to bring bread and wine – whether orange juice or Merlot, a slice of whole-grain bread or a gluten-free cracker – to Zoom worship.
+If you are worshiping on-campus, we will provide bread and juice in individual disposable cups which you will pick up yourself.

 Intinction means taking a piece of bread and dipping it into a shared cup.
 We walk by rows to the front of the sanctuary.
 The server will say a blessing as you eat the dipped bread.
 In order to serve those for whom walking is a challenge, servers are glad to come to you in the pew; please let an usher or the person next to you know if you would like a server to come to you.
 The chalice holds grape juice; the tray holds gluten and gluten-free breads.